dev-sre-21/packer-centos-kvm-k8s/README.md

 - Hardware:

-1. HD Free space around 15 giga: considering the three VMs that will host Master, the two K8s Nodes.
+1. HD Free space around 15 Giga: considering the three VMs, we will have one Master node and two K8s worker nodes
-2. RAM around 8 Giga
+2. Around 8 Giga free RAM.
+So each vm will get 2 Giga RAM (6 Giga RAM in total).
+I am considering to leave 2 Giga of RAM to the Host Operting System (hypervisor)

 ## Installing Packer